resistor4u/markdown-redcarpet.tmbundle/README.md

 Reload TextMate and tell it to read `.md` files as Markdown Redcarpet types.

-You will need a theme that is properly scoped to render the syntax.
+You will need a theme properly scoped to render the syntax, if you don't already.
 Check whichever theme is currently in use, and go to edit `~/Library/Application\ Support/TextMate/Bundles/Themes.tmbundle/Themes/___YOURTHEMENAME___.thTheme`.
 You will minimally want the following entry:
 ```xml
 			<dict>
 				<key>name</key>